0xhaggis/Imperva_gzip_bypass/README.md

 [!]
 Can't POST to https://www.vulnerable.com/search.
 Try -r if 30x redirects are allowed.
 HTTP response code: 302
 ```

 then try passing `-r` on the command line to enable relaxed mode.
-By default relaxed mode is off, which means a POST request is expected to elicit an HTTP 200 response from the server. `-r` expands the acceptable responses to HTTP 2xx, 3xx.
+Relaxed mode is off by default, which means a POST request is expected to elicit an HTTP 200 response from the server. `-r` expands the acceptable responses to HTTP 2xx, 3xx.

 ## Scripting
 The exit codes for `imperva_gzip.py` are as follows: